e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**Two warning streams, scoped separately.** The *build* diagnostic stream is the one Appendix C's build kinds ride: warnings there carry warning severity, render with the batch, and never trigger the throw.
+**Two warning streams, scoped separately.** The *build* diagnostic stream is the one Appendix C's build kinds ride: warnings there carry warning severity, render with the collection, and never trigger the throw.
 That stream's warning set is **currently empty** — the unconnected-output warning having been rejected as its sole candidate (§8, row 84) — and better an empty, trusted stream than a noisy one; a warnings-as-errors CI switch is addable, not built.
-The *runtime* status/log stream is a different channel and is not empty: it is per-occurrence, rate-limited wherever its source can repeat, and surfaced through the published framework status (§12.2) alongside the §11.7 pacer diagnostics and the §12.7 liveness heartbeats — never batched, since there is no batch to join.
+The *runtime* status/log stream is a different channel and is not empty: it is per-occurrence, rate-limited wherever its source can repeat, and surfaced through the published framework status (§12.2) alongside the §11.7 pacer diagnostics and the §12.7 liveness heartbeats — never collected, since there is no collection to join.
 Nothing in row 84's argument applies to it: that decision is about what the *build* warns on.
 The committed runtime warnings, in one place:

-- **chattering / localization-budget exhaustion** (§11.4) — a Tier-2 event
+- **chattering / localization-budget exhaustion** (§11.4) — a localized event
   whose bracketing budget runs out at a boundary;
 - **event re-enabled within a boundary** (§11.6) — deferred to the next boundary by the once-per-event rule;